5 Easter Games to make the Holiday Extra “Hoppy”

 Step 3: Let the piñata dry for at least 24 hours, making sure to rotate it so all sides dry.

-Step 4: After it’s completely dry, cut different colored tissue papers in strips and give the kids freedom to choose their colors and start adding stripes with craft glue to cover the base layer.
+Step 4: After it’s completely dry, cut different coloured tissue papers in strips and give the kids freedom to choose their colours and start adding stripes with craft glue to cover the base layer.
 Decorate as you wish.
 Now pop the knot with a craft knife and pull out the balloon.
 Punch two small holes around the main hole.
 Tie a string or ribbon to the holes to create a loop.

 Step 5: Now fill your piñata with some delicious treats, like mini chocolate eggs, jelly beans, marshmallows or any other sweets… whatever you prefer!

 Step 6: Glue down some crepe paper on top of the hole, or use masking tape.
 The goal is to prevent the filling of the piñata from falling out before you’ve actually hit it.
 Tie another piece of string, ribbon, or rope to the loop you’ve already made and use this to attach the piñata to whatever you’d like to hang it from.

 Here is a video about how to make a piñata and who explains it better than kids itself?

 Here comes an eggstra game!
 Everything’s a bit more fun with a little mystery.
 Check out this super cool secret Easter egg hunt!